Mediatek-Cloud/mcs-resources/content/en/tutorial/getting_started.md

 Step 2.
 Click More button and select **Export**.

 Step 3.
-Save the prototype json file.
+Save the prototype JSON file.

-### How to create prototype by importing json file
+### How to create prototype by importing JSON file

 Here is the step by step guide to import a prototype: